 Here are some tips for optimizing your content:

 a) Maximum 2 sentences per paragraph.

 b) Use normal fonts (Arial, if possible).
-Avoid bolding the whole paragraphs or using extravagant colors for highlighting points.
+Avoid bolding whole paragraphs or using extravagant colors for highlighting points.
 Keep it plain simple and silly.

 c) Break your content into bullet points.

-d) Once you’ve written the first version of your email, read it loud.
+d) Once you’ve written the first version of your email, read it out loud.
 Cut down words or sentences that are repetitive and can be removed.
-Trim down your email as much as you can.
+Trim down your as much as you can.

 4)Personalize your Message.